-It should be noted that, even though much important progress has been obtained for the degenerate isentropic compressible Navier-Stokes equations, due to the complicated mathematical structure and lack of smooth effect on solutions when vacuum appears, a lot of fundamental questions remain open, such as what kind of initial data may cause the singular formation.
-We refer to Li-Pan-Zhu\cite{Li2019On} and Huang-Wang-Zhu\cite{Huang2023Singu} for the related singular formation on degenerate viscous fluid.
+It should be noted that, even though much important progress has been obtained for the degenerate isentropic compressible Navier-Stokes equations, due to the complicated mathematical structure and lack of smooth effect on solutions when vacuum appears, a lot of fundamental questions remain open, e.g., what kind of initial data may cause the formation of the singularities.
+We refer to Li-Pan-Zhu\cite{Li2019On} and Huang-Wang-Zhu\cite{Huang2023Singu} for the related formation of singularities on degenerate viscous fluid.
 However, their results rely on the restriction that the power of viscosity coefficient is not bigger than the adiabatic exponent, i.e. $\delta\le \gamma$.
 In the current paper, we remove this restriction by establishing the uniform $L^\infty$ bound of the density, see Theorem \ref{77} for details.

 Now, we first introduce the definition of regular solution to Cauchy problem \eqref{1}-\eqref{44}. \begin{definition} Let constant $T>0$. $(\rho, u)(t,x)$ is called a regular solution to Cauchy problem \eqref{1}-\eqref{44} in $[0, T] \times \mathbb{R}$ if $(\rho, u)(t,x)$ satisfies this problem in the sense of distributions and